mmgaggle/bd/README.md

 * hive metastore
 * presto coordinator

-The "worker" hosts do the heavy lifting, running map reduce or spark tasks on yarn, or processing queries on presto workers.
+The "core" hosts do the heavy lifting, running map reduce or spark tasks on yarn, or processing queries on presto workers.

 * yarn node manager